UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_CaC.md

 * GNURadio's built-in tools for remote control (xmlrpc) and access (ZMQ),
 * Python script generation to remotely configure flowgraph parameters,
 * Python script generation to automate a sequence of configurations,
-* Python script generation to define configurations remotely via the command line,
+* Script generation to define configurations remotely via the command line with Python's _getopt_ library,
 * Client/Server interactions in a publish/subscribe model for remotely accessing flowgraph measurements,
 * Streaming signals across GNURadio flowgraphs for distributed processing,
 * Python scripts for creating automated control loops with feedback from ZMQ and parameter configuration with xmlrpc,